 Serving classic New Orleans dishes, Catfish is a true Crown Heights gem.
 At this cozy hideaway, you can savor bona fide Southern dishes like spicy, flavorful jambalaya or shrimp and grits.
 Enjoy a strong spring cocktail on the outdoor patio, like the Lady Laveu, a refreshing, flavorful mix of absinthe, St. Germain and cucumber lemonade.
 But be warned—alcohol isn’t served until noon.
 Until then, there’s no shortage of delectable eats.—Evelyn Derico

-Southern dishes—and hospitality—are the norm at this Cobble Hill joint serving biscuits Benedict with smoked ham and sausage gravy, buttermilk pancakes with blueberry sauce, and BBQ brisket hash to early (and not-so-early) risers.
-Whiskey is the house specialty, so make sure to try the chipotle-bourbon Bloody Mary or the whiskey milk fizz (Jack Daniel’s, almond and nutmeg).—Cristina Alonso
+Southern dishes—and hospitality—are the norm at this Cobble Hill joint serving biscuits Benedict with smoked ham and sausage gravy, buttermilk pancakes with apples, and BBQ brisket hash to early (and not-so-early) risers.
+Whiskey is the house specialty, so make sure to try the chipotle-bourbon Bloody Mary or the whiskey milk fizz (Jack Daniel’s, cream, mample syrup, Amaretto and nutmeg).—Cristina Alonso

 Nestled next to the High Line, Cookshop is perfect for alfresco dining.
 The seasonal, locally sourced dishes and array of fresh, piquant cocktails—many of which contain bitters or muddled fruits—are not to be missed.
-For a decadent brunch, try the baked brioche French toast, served with almond custard, candied almonds and Catskills honey.
-Appetizers include spiced apple beignets, and cornmeal blini topped with salmon roe and crème fraîche.
+For a decadent brunch, try the raisin and walnut French toast, served with candied almonds, blood orange and vanilla-cinnamon custard.
+Appetizers include smoked brook trout rillettes with pickled diakon, salmon roe and horseradish crème fraîche.
 Many dishes are grilled, rotisseried or prepared in a wood-burning oven, in a wide-ranging display of sophisticated food craftsmanship.—Evelyn Derico